shariq1989/cookbook/content/recipe/pozole-rojo.md

 #### Can I freeze Pozole?

-Yes, first allow the dish to cool completely, and then add it to a freezer-safe bag or container.
+You sure can.
+First, allow the stew to cool completely, and then add it to a freezer-safe bag or container.
 Pozole can freeze for up to 3 months.
 When you’re ready to eat, let it defrost in the fridge overnight.
 To serve, warm the stew on the stovetop, prepare your toppings, and enjoy!

 ----

 I hope you enjoy this recipe for homemade pozole.
 If you try it, be sure to let us know what you think!

-Other recipes from The Jamil Ghar:
+Other recipes from The Jamil Ghar you may enjoy:
 * [Chili Con Carne](https://www.jamilghar.com/recipe/chili_con_carne/)
 * [Guacamole](https://www.jamilghar.com/recipe/guacamole/)
 * [Mexican Rice](https://www.jamilghar.com/recipe/mexican_rice/)